jhucsf/fall2023/assign/assign02.md

 codes that are either between 65 and 90 inclusive, or 97 to 122 inclusive, are alphabetic.

-## Example assembly language functions
+## Example assembly language function

-This section shows implementations of a couple of assembly language functions you might find useful.

 Here is an assembly language function called `strLen` which returns the number of characters in a NUL-terminated character string: